-The German philosopher Alexander Gottlieb Baumgarten (1714-1762) is known as the founder of modern aesthetics.
-Baumgarten announced “aesthetics” as a new science in his Reflections on Poetry (1736) and developed this new part of philosophy in a series of later works, culminating in his unfinished Aesthetics (1750/1758).
+The German philosopher Alexander Gottlieb Baumgarten (1714–1762) introduced “aesthetics” as a new science in his Reflections on Poetry (1735) and developed this new part of philosophy in a series of later works, culminating in his unfinished Aesthetics (1750/1758).
 This volume is the first collection of essays in the English language devoted to Baumgarten’s aesthetics.
-The essays collected in this volume highlight the distinguishing features of Baumgarten’s aesthetics; situate it in its historical context; document its reception; and examine its contributions to contemporary philosophy.
+The essays highlight the distinguishing features of Baumgarten’s aesthetics, situate it in its historical context, document its reception, and examine its contributions to contemporary philosophy.

 J. Colin McQuillan is associate professor of philosophy at St Mary's Unversity, Texas.
 He is the co-editor, with Joseph Tanke, of the Bloomsbury Anthology of Aesthetics and author of Early Modern Aesthetics (Rowman & Littlefield International).

 2. Baumgarten’s Aesthetics: Topics and the Modern Ars inveniendi

 3. Beauty and Appearance in Baumgarten’s Metaphysics and Aesthetics

 4. Baumgarten’s Conception of Aesthetic Truth in the Aesthetics

 5. Pietist Aisthēsis and Moral Education in the Works of Alexander Gottlieb Baumgarten

 7. The Co-Founding of Aesthetics: Baumgarten and Meier

 8.An Exercise in Humanity: Baumgarten and Mendelssohn on the Importance of Aesthetic Training

 9.Herder’s Engagement with Baumgarten